litenglong1988/DevelopingDataProducts/README.md

 - I have already upload my shiny projet on the web, so open the "shinyapps" link: https://litenglong1988.shinyapps.io/BodyMassIndex/

-On the other you can open my slidify as follow link: http://litenglong1988.github.io/DeDaPro_BMI_slidify/index.html#1
+On the other side, to answer the second question, you can open my slidify as follow link: http://litenglong1988.github.io/DeDaPro_BMI_slidify/index.html#1